Deep Drawing Articles and Resources

 Deep Drawing VS Press Forming

-Deep Drawing VS Press Forming What is the difference of Deep Drawing and Press Forming?
-It is commonly misunderstood that Deep Drawing and Press Forming are two different processes.
+The Difference of Deep Drawing and Press Forming It is commonly misunderstood that Deep Drawing and Press Forming are two different processes.
 Many do not know that deep drawing is a type of press forming!
-Press forming as, a broad term, involves drawing a sheet of metal into
+Press forming as, a broad term, involves drawing a sheet of metal into a specific shape using hydraulic or mechanical

 Deep Drawing 101